 One of the factors considered by the Compensation Committee is the relative performance and the compensation of executives of peer group companies.
 The peer group is comprised of a group of the companies selected in conjunction with WTW that we believe provides relevant comparative information, as these companies represent a cross-section of publicly-traded companies with product lines and businesses similar to our own throughout the comparison period.
 The composition of the peer group is reviewed annually and companies are added or removed from the group as circumstances warrant.
-For the last fiscal year, the peer group companies utilized for executive compensation analysis, which, except for the removal of Leapfrog Enterprises, Inc. and the addition of Deckers Outdoor Corporation, remained the same as in the previous year were:
+For the last fiscal year, the peer group companies utilized for executive compensation analysis, which remained the same as in the previous year were:

-- Activision Blizzard, Inc.
+- Activision Blizzard, Inc

 - Deckers Outdoor Corporation

 - Electronic Arts, Inc.

 - Hasbro, Inc.

 - Mattel, Inc.

 - Take-Two Interactive, Inc.